Non-stop flights to Manila (MNL)

 Non-stop flights from China to Manila

-Philippine Airlines: year-round flights from Beijing (PEK), Guangzhou (CAN), Quanzhou (JJN), Shanghai (PVG) and Xiamen (XMN).
+Philippine Airlines: year-round flights from Beijing (PEK), seasonal flights from Guangzhou (CAN), year-round flights from Quanzhou (JJN), Shanghai (PVG) and Xiamen (XMN).

-Air China (Star Alliance): year-round flights from Chengdu (TFU) and Beijing (PEK).
+Air China (Star Alliance): year-round flights from Chengdu (TFU), Beijing (PEK) and seasonal flights from Chongqing (CKG).

 China Eastern (SkyTeam): year-round flights from Shanghai (PVG).